 Phases of the Waterfall Project Management Methodology

-When following the waterfall project management methodology, there are five distinct phases.
+When following the waterfall methodology, there are five distinct phases.
 Because returning to a phase is immensely difficult and expensive once completed, anyone implementing this strategy must have a deep, thorough understanding of what is included within each phase.

 1. Plan